RealAnimmo/Detect_Error_Message/README.md

 As a result, the script can determine the probability that a given sentence is an error message.
 By serializing the necessary data, the tool is able to perform the calculations in less than 0.03 seconds.
 This functionality can be integrated into bug bounty hunting activities to identify error messages related to specific behaviors.

-The Dataset contains Error messages from:
+The Datasets contains Error messages from:

   Android